-To run the scan Then With a sensor in WebInspect i.
-Select Run in WebInspect Enterprise.
-Enterprise ii.
+To run the scan Then With a sensor in WebInspect Enterprise i.
+Select Run in WebInspect Enterprise. ii.
 Select a sensor from the Sensor drop-down list. iii.
 Select a Priority for the scan.
+In WebInspect i.
+Select Run in WebInspect.ii.
+If you want to automatically upload the scan results to the specified application and version

-To run the scan Then In WebInspect i.
-Select Run in WebInspect. ii.
-If you want to automatically upload the scan results to the specified application and version in WebInspect Enterprise, select Auto Upload to WebInspect Enterprise.
+To run the scan Then in Weblnspect Enterprise, select Auto Upload to Weblnspect Enterprise .
 Note: If the scan does not complete successfully, it will not be uploaded to WebInspect Enterprise.